Lighthouses of Mexico: Tamaulipas

 Altamira

 1985.
 Active; focal plane 42 m (138 ft); white flash every 6 s.
 37 m (120 ft) octagonal building, with a 3-story base, a central tower, an octagonal harbor control room, and a light tower with lantern and gallery.
 Building painted white with red (formerly green) trim.
 Trabas has Capt.
-Peter's photo (seen at right), César Orta also has a photo, Martín Osuna has a 2022 photo, and Google has a satellite view.
+Peter's 2024 photo (seen at right), César Orta also has a photo, Martín Osuna has a 2022 photo, has a 2020 closeup, and Google has a satellite view.
 The lighthouse includes the headquarters and traffic control center for the port of Altamira.
 Site open, tower status unknown.
 Located on the north side of the harbor entrance.
-Site manager: Puerto de Altamira.
+Owner/site manager: Puerto de Altamira.
 ARLHS MEX-097; CF-28-025; Admiralty J4233; NGA 15214.

 #Altamira North Range Rear (1)